Sign In / Sign Out

 - Map and Locations

 Measures are a tool or instrument to score students’ work.
-In the measure section of an assessment plan, programs will be expected to identify the tool and the student artifact that will be scored.
+In the measure section of an assessment plan, programs will be expected to identify the student artifact/assignment (i.e., paper, capstone project, dissertation, thesis, exam) that will be scored, what course or where the artifact will be collected from (e.g., PSY 101 or an external internship), and the measurement tool being used to assess the artifact (i.e., rubric, survey, exam, etc.).
 Measures work in tandem with performance criteria.
 More specifically, programs should include the artifact and tool used to make a judgment concerning demonstrable student and graduate abilities.

 Direct and Indirect Measures